-In June 2008, the FASB issued FSP Emerging Issues Task Force (EITF) 03-6-1, "Determining Whether Instruments Granted in Share-Based Payment Transactions Are Participating Securities."
-This FSP provides that unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents, whether paid or unpaid, are participating securities and shall be included in the computation of both basic and diluted earnings per share.
-We adopted this FSP on January 1, 2009.
-There was no significant impact upon adoption of this FSP.
+On January 1, 2009, we adopted changes issued by the FASB to the calculation of earnings per share.
+These changes state that unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of earnings per share pursuant to the two-class method for all periods presented.
+There was no significant impact upon the adoption of these changes.